Analytics (ANLY)

 ANLY 4373A.
 Operations Analytics.

-This course introduces the analytics concepts and tools used in planning and managing business operations.
-The course emphasizes forecasting, service systems, queueing analysis, optimization, decision analysis, simulation, and quantitative supply chain analysis.
-Topics include but are not limited to inventory control, logistics and distribution planning, process analysis, and quality management.
+This course introduces analytical methods and quantitative tools used in the planning, design, and management of business operations.
+The course integrates data-driven decision making with operational theory, emphasizing forecasting, service and queueing systems, optimization modeling, decision analysis, simulation, and quantitative supply chain analytics.
+Students examine real-world operational contexts such as inventory control, logistics and distribution planning, process and capacity analysis, and quality management.
+Through applied problem-solving and computational tools, the course develops analytical reasoning and practical modeling skills relevant to contemporary operations and supply chain environments.
 Prerequisite: A minimum 2.0 Overall GPA.

 Grade Mode: Standard Letter